Skip to Main Content

 The frequency you have to brush your cat depends on what type of fur they have because every cat is different.
 Typically, long-haired cats should be brushed once a day, if your senior cat has shorter hair they can benefit from being brushed one day a week.
 Remember, the more often you brush your cat the easier it will be.
 Your veterinarian will also be able to provide you with advice on the best types of brushes and equipment to use, and can inform you how often you should brush your kitty.

-How To Clean an old Cat's fur
+How To Clean an Old Cat's fur

 Most people know that cats don't like water, so it's normal for them to hiss, struggle and try to fight when you go to bathe them.
 You must stay calm and talk to your cat in a soothing calming voice during the entire process.
 You should also keep the door closed to keep them from running away.